Business failure: Reasons

 A study published in 2014 by the Turnaround Management Society assesses that most business crises are caused by the mistakes of upper management.
 The most frequent causes of a crisis are that the management continued with a strategy that was no longer working for the company (54.6%), and that they lost touch with the market and their customers and did not want to adapt to changes occurring around them (51.6%).
 Having a clear strategy that is communicated well to all operational areas, one that uses and builds USPs, is desirable for every company but is often not the case.
 Incorrect strategic decisions (39.4%) are often made because of the lack of a clear strategy, and they can have a significant impact on a company’s financial position in the market.

+In its guidance to charities, the Charity Commission for England and Wales points out that a series of small events with a growing cumulative effect can be more likely to cause a business to fail than one major event.

 There are many opinions about the most important reason that businesses fail: